-Applicants accepted into an SIT graduate program may defer their application for up to two years.
+Applicants accepted into an SIT Master of Arts or Certificate graduate program may defer their application for up to two years.
 To defer an application, the applicant must submit a deposit of \$400.
+Doctoral applicants cannot defer and must reapply during the next admissions period.